Advice > Software engineering

 Now that you’ve seen the high-level breakdown of the most common engineering manager interview questions, let’s get into some examples.

-3.1 Behavioral questions
+3.1 Leadership questions

 Engineering managers need to have excellent soft skills to coordinate teams and lead projects.
-For that reason, no matter the company, you can expect behavioral questions to be the most frequently asked, and they’ll broadly fit into these three sub-categories:
+For that reason, no matter the company, you can expect leadership questions to be the most frequently asked.

 2. People management questions.
 People management questions tend to dive into how you will lead your team.
 You can expect questions about how you will get the best out of people, and how you’ll deal with problems and conflicts that may arise.